mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

     </html>\n
 ```

-After that the attacker proceed to send another request with the final payload performing the attack itself:
+After that the attacker proceeded to send another request with the final payload performing the attack itself that overwrote the index page of the Potenzio's website

 Attacker's forged url: